BAeA Cumulative Points Tables Rules

 » Any tie will be broken by reference to total points scored before discards.

-There will be one points table combining results from the Sports, Intermediate, Advanced and Unlimited classes.
-All scheduled competition sequences will provide scores for all classes, save as follows:
+» There will be one points table combining results from the Sports, Intermediate, Advanced and Unlimited classes.
+All scheduled competition sequences will provide scores for all classes.

-The table order will be determined by taking the average of the points scored, using the number of scheduled sequences flown in each class as the denominator, with any tie broken by priority being given to the pilot who flew in the larger class.
-Where the tie is within a class priority will be given to the pilot with the highest individual score in any sequence.
-Where the two highest scores are the same then the next highest scores are considered until a difference is found.
+» The table order will be determined using the percentage arrived at by taking the sum of the actual points scored by a pilot and dividing this by the sum of the maximum points possible for all sequences flown at that level.
+Any tie will be broken by priority being given to the pilot who flew in the larger class.
+Where the tie is within a class priority will be given to the pilot with the highest individual percentage score in any sequence.
+Where the two highest percentages are the same then the next highest percentages are considered until a difference is found.

 highlighted in red